ajaypatidar7722/nestjs-assignment/README.md

 ## Things not part of this submission

 - **id -> uuid:** Serial ID for records are easily predictable and should be replaced by uuid.
 - **No migrations:** Database is initialized using init scripts supported by docker.
-There is not a solution to handle upcoming migration,
+There is not a solution to handle upcoming migration
+- **Favorite cats in repsopnse to GET /cats API:** It makes a lot of sense to add a key `favorite` with each cat in the list.
+Most morden designs have a ❤️ icon with each item that can be added to favorite.

+# APIs

+All APIs are document in [API](./API.md) file.